General Information Concerning Dr Jim Byrne’s Counselling and Therapy Services

 (If I ever fail to attend one of our sessions – which could only be due to a very serious emergency or an unusual breakdown of communication – I will give you your next session free of charge as recompense).

 10. Booking a session:

-If, having read this information pack, you decide you’d like to book a session of Cognitive Emotive Narrative Therapy with me, then please phone me on:
+If, having read this information pack, you decide you’d like to book a session of Emotive-Cognitive Embodied Narrative Therapy (E-CENT) with me, then please phone me on:

 01422 843 629;

 Or email me at:

 This document is the basis of our contract.

 Looking forward to hearing from you, and meeting you.